<

 It wasn't quite 36 all out but it felt like a bad place to be right at the start of the tour; it felt like it could keep happening again and again.
 It felt like it was happening again and again.
 150 all out came on the back of 46 all out and 156 all out and 121 all out.
 And those low scores had come at home.
 This one had come at a place where they've had some great successes but they've been sporadic successes.
 The 2018-19 and the 2020-21 series have gone a long way to easing the scars of Ricky Ponting scoring hundreds for fun and Glenn McGrath nicking people off at will.
 But they're still there and they'd been ripped open after those five hours of play on Friday.

-Bumrah, in his second Test as captain, that previous one resulting in a loss that ended up handing over a series that had been locked at 2-2 over to the opposition, looked out at his dressing room and for some reason "everybody was confident that if they backed their own ability, we can also make an impact."
+Bumrah, in his second Test as captain - that previous one had resulted in a loss that ended up locking a series 2-2 after India had been 2-1 up on England - looked out at his dressing room and for some reason "everybody was confident that if they backed their own ability, we can also make an impact".

 An hour or so later, Australia were 32 for 5.
 And now this is the defining thread of the series.
 How are Australia's batting going to cope with Bumrah?
 His first spell of this Test match ripped 47 centuries out of the Australian batting line up in the space of two balls, Usman Khawaja and Steven Smith back in the hut.
 Later on, the match in one picture played out when Australia's designated No. 3 batter didn't even take up arms against Bumrah and was out lbw.